 WestWords opens a new cultural hub for Western Sydney

-On November 28 WestWords celebrated the launch of our new Centre for Writing and Parramatta Writers’ Rooms with over 150 members of the literary community from Western Sydney and beyond.
+On November 28 of 2017, WestWords celebrated the launch of our new Centre for Writing and Parramatta Writers’ Rooms with over 150 members of the literary community from Western Sydney and beyond.

 The evening featured an installation by Felicity Castagna, live music from a Parramatta ukulele trio, and multiple exhibitions including Picture Gallery, a collection of works by notable Australian Children’s Illustrators.

 This is a truly momentous step for cultivating Western Sydney’s arts development, as the hub allows us to host writers in residence; to hold workshops and events on-site; to hang exhibitions; and sub-lease additional offices to bring together a community of artists.

 Thanks must to go all the people who helped make the night a success: WestWords chair Libby Gleeson, former NSW Premier Nathan Rees, Uncle Lex Dadd, Maryam Master, Eda Gunaydin, and Kourosh and Rosemary from the Parramatta North Public School Writers’ Club for their speeches and readings.

 We’d also like to extend our congratulations to the WestWords 2017 Emerging Writers Fellowship recipients, Michele Freeman, Chloe Higgins and Shirley Le.